ALL ABOUT OPAL

 SPIRITUALITY

-The Opal is most often referred to as a gemstone off amplification.
-In the metaphysical and spiritual world, the Opal acts as a prism within the aura, bringing out the full spectrum of light energy to your system, which is said to calm and cleanse the feeling body and boost the joy of earthly existence.
+The opal is most often referred to as a gemstone for enhancement.
+In the metaphysical realm, Opal acts as a prism within the aura, bringing the full spectrum of Light Energy into the system, calming and purifying the sensitive body and boosting the joy of earthly existence.

-Depending on the colour of the Opal you wear, it’s connected to different chakras.
-Our favourite, Pink Opal, has loving and mild vibrations connected to the heart chakra, which promotes peace and emotional
+Depending on which color Opal you wear, it is connected to different chakras.
+Our favorite, Pink Opal, has loving and gentle vibrations connected to the heart chakra and promotes peace and emotional healing.

-porous.
-That is why you should never soak your Opal jewellery, since this can cause the gemstone to break.
-When you’re cleaning your Opal jewellery, use a mild detergent in room-temperature water and wipe with a soft cloth.
+An opal is a medium-hard gemstone, and is also very porous and absorbs water.
+Therefore, you must never soak or submerge your Opal jewellery, as this can damage the gemstone.
+When you need to clean your opal jewellery, use a mild soap in lukewarm water and wipe with a soft cloth.

 HISTORICAL SIGNIFICANCE